 Now that you have got a good discount on your car, but will it be as amazing as when it comes to maintenance?
 If this car is your first car then, it’s likely that you would brush it through your learning curve and as a result would get some of its own share of dents and bruises.

 And when you have got some dents, you would take it to the repair shop where the most important thing is the after sales support and the cost of aftersales parts.
 So, keep in mind the aftersales service of a brand before you pick a car.
 The easy way to do this is by trusting on the popular brands which will have readily available spare parts and easily accessible service centers across.

 Another good option for your first car can be a good used car.
 Now that the used car market becoming more organized.
 There are now a few popular and reliable companies that are setting new standards in the pre-own market.
 What this could mean is that you can now buy a Sedan or even an entry-level SUV at the price of a hatchback.
 On top of that, these platforms provide you with a certified used car.

 People used to but Diesel cars primarily to save costs in the long run.
 In spite of the expensive upfront cost the diesel car is has a lower fuel cost and higher mileage.
 Which meant, that you could pay off the initial higher cost within 2-3 years.

 Now that the diesel to petrol price gap has reduced to about Rs 7-11/litre.
-This means that that premium recovery time has increased from 2-3 years to now 5-6 years.
+Which means that that premium recovery time has increased from 2-3 years to now 5-6 years.
 Here is a small rule of thumb that you may follow.
 If you have to drive less than 50 km a day, the low maintenance petrol variant might be the better choice.